3Style Scooter Vs Mini Micro

-The 3 style scooter is the cheapest scooter being sold at around £39.99.
-The mini micro classic is normally priced from £54.99 and the mini micro deluxe from £82.95.
+The 3 style scooter is the cheapest scooter being sold at around £44.99.
+The mini micro classic's RRP is £62.95 and the mini micro deluxe is £78.95.

 One thing that sets the mini micros apart is that it’s been tried and tested for many years already.
 The company always sets out to remind customers of “its exceptional Swiss construction, uncompromising quality and innovative design.”
 And it’s hard to argue with that with the years of reviews and repeat customers.
 You know that the brake isn’t going to fall off because it’s too flimsy.
 In fact if you look at the mini micro website you can see that every part of the scooter has been designed and made with quality in mind.
 For example, the mini micro features a flexible fibreglass reinforced footplate to absorb bumps in the pavement.